Mc-Zen/tidy/README.md

 - [Docstring tests](#docstring-tests).

-The [guide](./docs/tidy-guide.pdf) fully describes the usage of this module and defines the format for the docstrings.
+The [guide][guide] fully describes the usage of this module and defines the format for the docstrings.

 ## Usage